Confront some of life's biggest questions

 Philosophy has long been a central component of a liberal arts education — and with good reason.
 It teaches you critical reasoning like no other discipline.
 It’s also an excellent addition to studies in mathematics and the sciences.

 In the Philosophy program at Waterloo, you’ll explore enduring dilemmas of human existence, learn the fundamentals of formal logic, and apply philosophical reasoning to highly topical issues and current events.
+And have the opportunity to apply it all in your co-op work terms, too.

 Co-op = relevant paid work experience